In-Home Lab Draws and Blood Work at Home in SW Fort Worth/Burleson TX

 Frequently Asked Questions

-How can I get bloodwork done at home?
+How can I get bloodwork done at home in Burleson or SW Fort Worth?

-To get bloodwork done at home in the Burleson and SW Fort Worth area, contact BrightStar Care of Burleson at (817) 887-9919.
-You will need a physician's order for the specific laboratory tests required — your doctor's office or specialist can fax the order directly to us.
+To get bloodwork done at home in the Burleson and SW Fort Worth area, you need a physician's order for the specific laboratory tests required.
+Your doctor's office or specialist can fax the order directly to us.
 Once we have the order and have verified your information, we schedule a visit at a time convenient for you.
 Our phlebotomist or registered nurse comes to your home, collects the specimens, handles all chain-of-custody documentation, and transports the samples to the appropriate reference laboratory.
 Results are sent directly to your ordering physician through normal lab reporting channels.
+Call 817.290.9559 to get started.

 Can a phlebotomist draw blood at home?

 Yes.
 A licensed phlebotomist can legally draw blood at a patient's home when operating under the supervision of a licensed clinical professional and with a valid physician's order.
-At BrightStar Care of Burleson, our phlebotomists operate under the oversight of our Registered Nurse Director of Nursing, ensuring that all collections meet clinical and regulatory standards.
+Our phlebotomists operate under the oversight of our Registered Nurse Director of Nursing, ensuring that all collections meet clinical and regulatory standards.
 For patients with complex medical needs, an RN rather than a phlebotomist may perform the draw as part of a broader skilled nursing visit.

-Some direct-to-consumer laboratory services allow patients to order and pay for certain tests without a physician's order — however, these services typically require an in-person visit to a draw site and do not provide home collection.
-For most clinically ordered blood work — including post-surgical monitoring, cancer-related panels, and chronic disease management labs — a physician's order is required, and the results must be reported to the ordering provider.
-BrightStar Care's in-home lab draw service requires a physician's order and operates within those clinical and regulatory parameters.
+Some direct-to-consumer laboratory services allow patients to order and pay for certain tests without a physician's order.
+However, these services typically require an in-person visit to a draw site and do not provide home collection.
+For most clinically ordered blood work — including post-surgical monitoring, cancer-related panels, and chronic disease management labs — a physician's order is required and results must be reported to the ordering provider.
+In-home lab draw services require a physician's order and operate within those clinical and regulatory parameters.

 Does cancer show up in blood work?

 Blood work can detect or indicate cancer in several ways.
 Complete blood counts can suggest blood cancers such as leukemia or lymphoma when abnormalities in white cell count, red cell count, or platelet count are present.
 Tumor marker tests — including PSA for prostate cancer, CA-125 for ovarian cancer, CEA for colorectal cancer, and others — can indicate the presence of certain cancers or monitor treatment response.
-Blood tests for cancer are not always definitive on their own and are typically used alongside imaging and biopsy for diagnosis, but they are an important component of cancer screening and monitoring programs.
+Blood tests for cancer are not always definitive on their own and are typically used alongside imaging and biopsy for diagnosis.
+They are, however, an important component of cancer screening and monitoring programs.
 Patients undergoing cancer monitoring often benefit from in-home lab draws to avoid exposure risk and reduce the burden of frequent clinical visits.

 What is a PSA test and why would I need it drawn at home?

 A prostate-specific antigen (PSA) test is a blood test used to screen for prostate cancer, monitor known prostate conditions, and track the effectiveness of prostate cancer treatment.
-Men undergoing active surveillance for prostate cancer or receiving treatment may need PSA levels checked every few months.
-For older men or those managing additional health conditions, making a separate trip to a lab for a single blood draw can be burdensome — in-home collection provides an easy, accurate alternative without disrupting daily routine or increasing fall risk with unnecessary outings.
+Men undergoing active surveillance or receiving treatment may need PSA levels checked every few months.
+For older men or those managing additional health conditions, a separate trip to a lab for a single blood draw can be burdensome.
+In-home collection in Hidden Creek, Joshua Farms, or anywhere in SW Fort Worth and Burleson provides an easy, accurate alternative without disrupting daily routine or increasing fall risk with unnecessary outings.

 What types of blood cancer can be detected through blood work?

-How quickly can BrightStar Care schedule an in-home lab draw in Burleson?
+How quickly can an in-home lab draw be scheduled in Burleson?

-In most cases, we can schedule an in-home lab draw within 24 hours of receiving the physician's order and confirming the appointment.
-For urgent post-discharge orders or time-sensitive clinical monitoring, contact us directly at (817) 887-9919 and we will work to accommodate your timeline.
+In most cases, an in-home lab draw can be scheduled within 24 hours of receiving the physician's order and confirming the appointment.
+For urgent post-discharge orders or time-sensitive clinical monitoring, call us directly at 817.290.9559 and we will work to accommodate your timeline.
 We are available 24 hours a day, 7 days a week.

 Are in-home lab draws covered by insurance?

-This article was written under the direction of Patrick Acker, franchise owner and operator of BrightStar Care of Burleson.
-BrightStar Care of Burleson is Joint Commission Accredited — a nationally recognized credential reflecting adherence to the highest standards in home health care.
-All clinical services, including in-home lab draws, are overseen by a Registered Nurse Director of Nursing who develops and supervises individualized care plans delivered by our team of registered nurses, licensed vocational nurses, certified nursing assistants, and home health aides.
-Patrick and his care team are committed to delivering hospital-quality skilled nursing care to patients throughout the SW Fort Worth and Burleson community.
+All clinical services, including in-home lab draws and blood work at home in SW Fort Worth/Burleson TX, are overseen by a Registered Nurse Director of Nursing who develops and supervises individualized care plans.
+Care plans are delivered by a team of registered nurses, licensed vocational nurses, certified nursing assistants, and home health aides.
+This Joint Commission Accredited agency is committed to delivering hospital-quality skilled nursing care to patients throughout the SW Fort Worth and Burleson community — with the same clinical documentation standards used at area hospitals like Huguley Medical Center and Texas Health Harris Methodist Hospital Southwest.

-To learn more about in-home lab draw and blood work services in SW Fort Worth and Burleson, TX, contact BrightS
+To learn more about in-home lab draw and blood work services in SW Fort Worth and Burleson, TX, contact us at 817.290.9559 or fax your physician's order to 972.379.0555.
+We are available 24/7 and offer a free in-home assessment — no contracts required.